 Racism is any distinction, exclusion, restriction or preference based on 'race', colour, descent, or natural or ethnic origin which has the effect of impairing human rights or fundamental freedoms in the educational, social, cultural, or other dimensions of school life.
 We have an inclusive atmosphere in our school, supported by our S.P.H.E. programme.
 Children from many cultures attend our school and everyone is expected to treat all children equally.

-Bullying/racism will not be tolerated and will be dealt with in accordance with the school Code of Behaviour and Anti-Bullying Policies which can be found on our school website at stvincentdepaulinfantschool.ie .
+Bullying/racism will not be tolerated and will be dealt with in accordance with the school code of behaviour, anti-bullying policy, and intercultural guidelines.
 If you feel your child is being bullied or is a victim of racism please contact the school immediately.
+The anti-bullying policy and the intercultural guidelines are available in the office.